DIYKid! Starting My VIPKid Journey on a Budget

 Hello!
 Teacher Sydney here!
 I thought I would chat about how to start teaching for VIPKid on limited funds.
 You certainly don’t need to spend a ton of money to get hired here!
 A little bit of background on me: I am a chronically ill grad student with more student loans and medical expenses than I like to think about.
 When Teacher Erin mentioned VIPKid to me over a year ago, I leapt at the idea!
 But I had less than $10 in my bank account, how was I ever going to meet all the requirements????
 Here is how I managed to set up my classroom on a budget (and the upgrades I have made since then)!

 Disclaimer: Many of these items I specifically state are things I found around my house!
 That does not mean that you are stuck if you don’t have these items, I provide alternate suggestions on how to meet these requirements on a budget as well.
+Or if you want everything sent to you, consider checking out these Classroom Packs.
 Still stuck?
 Join our Facebook group VIPKID Hiring Q & A for even more suggestions & assistance, and check out Teacher Erin’s video on what you REALLY need to get you through the VIPKid hiring process!

 ($0.00 - ?)